tito-arch/ICBN-International/content/post/exciting-crossover-influencer-boxing-events-2024.md

 category: Upcoming Events
 author: ICBN
 ---
-This year is action packed with alot of crossover boxing events happening all over the globe.
-Here are some of the events to expect in the up coming months
+`Get ready for a year filled with thrilling crossover boxing events taking place worldwide.
+Here's a preview of what to expect in the upcoming months.`

 - **Joshua VS Ngannou**